 Cheer on students and faculty as they race bicycles powered by grass trimmer motors between Rathbone and Seaton halls.
 See all Engineering events

 Take a stroll through CBA Land and experience exciting activities full of anecdotes and history.
 See all Business Administration events

 Young (and young at heart) visitors will enjoy a petting zoo, balloon animals, snacks and more in Bluemont Hall.
 See all Education events

 Stop by Waters Hall for an airbrush tattoo, then make your way to fascinating exhibits, like a milking demonstration and bug-petting zoo.
 See all Agriculture events

 Can you hear me now?
 Get a free hearing screening in the audiological suite from 9 a.m. to 1 p.m. in 127 Campus Creek Complex.
 See all Human Ecology events

 - College of Architecture, Planning & Design

-Help us build BOXhattan and try your hand at city planning.
-Using recycled materials and Lego bricks, learn to assess a city's physical and economic needs, design harmonious buildings and public spaces, and construct a city that enhances urban livability.106C Seaton Hall.
+Help build BOXhattan and try your hand at city planning using recycled materials and Lego bricks on the third floor of Seaton Hall.
 See all Architecture, Planning & Design events

 Food for All, All for Food